Looking for a short stay apartment?

 Since our share house is a guesthouse, we have cleaning staff separate from the residents, so there’s no need to burden the residents with cleaning duties.

-In addition, disinfection work is essential due to this Corona.
-We believe that alcohol disinfection work is also essential as part of regular cleaning work in shared houses.
+In addition, disinfection work is essential due to COVID-19.
+We believe that alcohol disinfection work is also an essential part of regular cleaning work in shared houses.
 Our cleaning staff will do a perfect job of alcohol disinfection on a regular basis.

 3. Can sleep with a comfortable down quilt and clean sheet